 At St George’s we ensure that children are aware of their strengths and areas for development in writing so that learners can take ownership of their progress.
 Teachers leave next steps in books or give verbal feedback when marking to ensure that children know exactly what they need to do next to make progress in their writing and children are encouraged to respond to this in purple pen.

-The impact on our children is clear: writing outcomes are strong, and progress, especially at the end of KS2, is excellent, demonstrating sustained learning and transferrable skills.
-With the implementation of the writing journey being well established and taught thoroughly in all stages, children on the whole are confident writers and by the time they are in upper Key Stage 2, most genres of writing are familiar to them and the teaching can focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.
+The impact on our children is clear: writing outcomes are improving, and progress throughout the school demonstrates sustained learning and transferrable skills.
+With the implementation of the writing journey being well established and taught thoroughly in all stages, children on the whole are more confident writers and by the time they are in upper Key Stage 2, most genres of writing are familiar to them and the teaching can focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.
 This is also evident across the curriculum.